-Hong Kong Diploma of Secondary Education (HKDSE) students must apply for admission to first-year studies in a Bachelor's degree programme.
-Depending on the programmes, students are either admitted directly to a major in the first year or admitted to a School/Department with an undeclared major (enter a major after one year of study).
+Hong Kong Diploma of Secondary Education (HKDSE) students must apply for admission to a Bachelor’s degree programme for first-year studies.
+Depending on the programme, students are either admitted directly to a major in the first year or admitted to a school/department with an undeclared major (entering a major after one year of study).

-‘Discovery' and 'Innovation' is an integral part of our 4-year undergraduate Discovery-enriched Curriculum (DEC) curriculum.
-The DEC has the goal of giving all our students the opportunity to make an original discovery while at City University.
-The minimum graduation requirement of a four-year degree programme is 120 credit units, subject to the requirement of individual colleges/schools.
-Students are allowed to graduate with a maximum of 144 credit units with the flexibility to enrich their studies with double majors or a minor.
+“Discovery” and “Innovation” are integral parts of our 4-year undergraduate Discovery-enriched Curriculum (DEC) curriculum.
+The DEC has the goal of giving all of our students the opportunity to make original discoveries while at City University.
+The minimum graduation requirement for a 4-year degree programme is 120 credit units, subject to the different requirements of individual colleges/schools.
+Students are allowed to graduate with a maximum of 144 credit units, with the flexibility to enrich their studies with double majors or minors.
 For details, click here.

 HKDSE applicants must fulfil the General Entrance Requirements of four core and two elective subjects for admission to the University.
-In addition to the General Entrance Requirements, some programmes have specified subject requirements.
-For details of our entrance requirements, please visit the following web pages:
+In addition to the General Entrance Requirements, some programmes have specific subject requirements.
+For details of our entrance requirements, please visit the following web pages.

 For programmes offered by the University under JUPAS, please click here.

-The selection criteria vary among programmes.
-Various types of admission scores are calculated to facilitate the selection of applicants for admission.
-For details, please refer to the following web pages:
+Selection criteria vary among programmes.
+Various types of admission score are calculated to facilitate the selection of applicants for admission.
+For details, please refer to the following webpages.

 Score calculator: https://www.admo.cityu.edu.hk/assessment/score_calculation/

 Interviews are conducted for most of our programmes.
-The selection of students for interview is primarily based on application information [e.g. band choices, exams results (if available), information on OEA form and school reference report].
-Interviews are usually conducted in May to July, before or after the announcement of public examination results.
+The selection of students for interview is primarily based on application information (e.g. band choices, exam results [if available], information on OEA forms and school reference reports).
+Interviews are usually conducted between May and July, before or after the announcement of public examination results.
 For details, please click here.